jtaylor100/jtaylor100.github.io/markdown/kebab-shop.markdown

 Last week I went to a kebab shop, the week before I went to a kebab shop, the week before that I'm not sure; don't usually keep track that much.
 Not sure if I'll go to one this week.
-Depends how drunk I get---it usually requires a fair amount of beer/rum/wine/ in order to convince myself that it's a good idea.
+Depends how drunk I get--t usually requires a fair amount of beer/rum/wine/ in order to convince myself that it's a good idea.
 The guy at Haworth pizza just down the road seems to recognise me by face value these days.
 He always seems in such a neutral mood, only caring about orders